logsdail/logsdail.github.io/sphinx-doc/group/index.rst

 * | `Journal Club <https://cf-my.sharepoint.com/:x:/g/personal/logsdaila_cardiff_ac_uk/EXDjmh6uccBKqGHCcncW9pABA77_le4orYIi5rb_P7SxGQ?e=RUX5Xk>`_ is 2-3pm on the 1st and 3rd Friday of every month.

-* | `School-wide Computational Chemistry Seminars <https://cf-my.sharepoint.com/:x:/g/personal/logsdaila_cardiff_ac_uk/Ebj4xNcALShAtMC9-r7PgCsBceb6gKsf2HwZd_A0RSmGNQ>`_ run on the final Friday of every month.
-(Note: the delivery times may change during the work-from-home coronavirus period)
+* | `School-wide Computational Chemistry Seminars <https://cf-my.sharepoint.com/:x:/g/personal/logsdaila_cardiff_ac_uk/Ebj4xNcALShAtMC9-r7PgCsBceb6gKsf2HwZd_A0RSmGNQ>`_ run on every Friday.
+Join us also for the coffee-break quiz from 2.30pm.
-  | (*Please note the dates when you are speaking!*)
+  | (*Please note the dates when you are speaking and chairing in sessions!*)

 * | **During the work-from-home coronavirus period**, further `group meetings <https://logsdail.slack.com/archives/CVDKR4TDH/p1601886527003800>`_ are scheduled for 10.30am on Mon and Wed on a range of topics.